Almond Health Benefits Explained: Almond Joy!

 Nutrient Content Of Almonds Breakdown

-A healthy serving of almonds is about 23 almonds daily, or 1 ounce (this refers to shelled almonds).
+A healthy serving is about 23 almonds daily, or 1 ounce (this refers to shelled almonds).
 A serving of 23 almonds includes approximately:

 - 6 grams protein

 - 35 – 37% of the recommended dietary allowance (RDA) of Vitamin E

 - 14 grams of fat, most of which is healthy for your body (monounsaturated fat)